Interpenetration of matter in plate theories obtained as Gamma-limits: Preliminaries

 We cite the relative isoperimetric inequality for sets of finite perimeter.
-In the following statement, for a set of finite perimeter $E$, $\partial_* E$ denotes the reduced boundary of $E$. \begin{theorem}[{\cite{MR1014685}}] Let $U\subset\R^n$ be open.
+In the following statement, for a set of finite perimeter $E$, $\partial_* E$ denotes the reduced boundary of $E$ (see~\cite{MR1014685}). \begin{theorem}[{\cite{MR1014685}}] Let $U\subset\R^n$ be a bounded open set with Lipschitz boundary.
 Then there exists a constant $C=C(U)$ such that for every set $E\subset \R^n$ of finite perimeter,

+The same inequality holds true if one considers instead of $U$ the whole $\R^{n}$.
+Namely, there exists a constant $C=C(n)$ such that

 \end{theorem}